zglu/Gene-function-enrichment/README.md

 ## Functional enrichment in given genes

-These are scripts to perform functional enrichment in input genes
+These are scripts to perform functional enrichment in input genes. `All files need to be sorted`

 #### For Pfam, InterPro, SMART etc use:

     ./_enrichmentTest.sh [list of test genes] [list of background genes] [gene annotation] [annotation names]

-all are sorted and one gene per line (the annotations should be combined to the same gene line)
+`all files are sorted` and one gene per line (the annotations should be combined to the same gene line)

 #### For KEGG pathways: